Wolverine971/9takes/src/blog/people/lifestyle-influencers/Selena-Gomez.md

 <p class="firstLetter"></p>

-# Selena Gomez: The Peacemaker's Journey to Self-Discovery - An Enneagram Type 9 Analysis
+> "I'm surrounded by people who are supposed to guide me, and some of them have and others haven't.
+They pressure me.
+There's so much pressure.
+You've gotta be sexy, you've gotta be cute, you've gotta be nice, you've gotta be all these things."

 > "I don't want people to see me as just sad and hurt.
-I experienced something real, and that part of me is over." - Selena Gomez
+I experienced something real, and that part of me is over."

 > "I'm not different from what I put out there.
 I've been very vulnerable with my fans, and sometimes I say things I shouldn't.
 But I have to be honest with them.
-I feel that's a huge part of why I'm where I am." - Selena Gomez
+I feel that's a huge part of why I'm where I am."

 These quotes reflect the essence of Selena Gomez's personality, revealing a desire for authenticity, peace, and harmony.
 Let's explore how Selena embodies the characteristics of an Enneagram Type 9, "The Peacemaker."